 In many cities across America, there are ’designated driver’ services available.
 These companies will actually get both you and your car home safely.
 The biggest challenge is knowing if they are available in your area.
 Don’t worry.
 We’ve got you covered.

-Currently, we show 498 listings for companies operating in 293 Counties across 45 States.
+Currently, we show 525 listings for companies operating in 307 Counties across 45 States.
 Only New Jersey has a Designated Driver service operating in every County.
-New Jersey is also home to the official sponsor of this list, STEARCLEAR - a unique designated driver service and turnkey business opportunity in which all business operations are handled through an iPad application.
 We update this list as we receive new information.
-Last updated 05/02/13.
+Last updated 11/20/13.
 If you operate or know of a Designated Driver service that is not in our list, be sure to let us know.

 Designated driver services generally work one of two ways.
 There are ’Team Lift’ and ’Scooter’ approaches.